 What can I do for you?

-I offer a free sample edit of 1000 words to help us decide if we are a good fit.
+I offer a free sample edit of around 1000 words to help us decide if we are a good fit.

 I am trained to edit using Word track changes and comment boxes, or in PDF files using Adobe mark up tools.